etogus/KeyWordExtraction/README.md

 Key Terms Extraction.

-<p>Extracting keywords can help to determine the text meaning.
-Also, it can help with splitting texts into different categories.<br/>
+<p>Extracting keywords can help with determining the meaning of the text.<br/>
 In this project extracting of relevant words is done on a collection of news stories by focusing part-of-speech search and TF-IDF methods.</p><br/>

 The program does the following: